hazrid93/java-python-js-learning/solidity/README.md

 npx hardhat run scripts/interact.js

 ```
+Note: running ```npx run``` without -network if in config is defaulted to hardhat network then it is just an instance that will be destroyed after running.
+To have an instance that persist temporarily run ```npx hardhat node``` and do npx run with '-network localhost' this will persist as long as the node process still running.

 ## verify contract at etherscan
 Note: the argument must be the argument we passed during contract creating *in constructor